+III.
 Survey objectives and approach

-The survey had the following four objectives:

-- 1. To obtain general information on key actors and their roles in housing, urban planning and land administration in the UNECE region - 2.
-To obtain the views of member States and other stakeholders on the challenges they face in establishing a sustainable housing sector - 3.
-To assess progress made by member States in developing policies, legislation, programmes and projects in housing and land management that address the three components of sustainability (economic, environmental and social) - 4.
-To assess the relevance of UNECE publications and their use by member States to develop new housing and land management policies.

-Invitations to participate in the survey were sent to 112 potential respondents who represented the following three clusters of Committee stakeholders:

-- 1. CHLM focal points in 56 member States - 2.
-WPLA focal points, also representing 56 member States - 3.
-International experts, representing international intergovernmental and non-governmental organizations, the private sector and academia.

-The questionnaire was made available online in English and Russian from October 2012 to the end of January 2013.
+- 9. The survey had the following four objectives: - (a) To obtain general information on key actors and their roles in housing, urban planning and land administration in the UNECE region - (b) To obtain the views of member States and other stakeholders on the challenges they face in establishing a sustainable housing sector - (c) To assess progress made by member States in developing policies, legislation, programmes and projects in housing and land management that address the three components of sustainability (economic, environmental and social) - (d) To assess the relevance of UNECE publications and their use by member States to develop new housing and land management policies. - 10.
+Invitations to participate in the survey were sent to 112 potential respondents who represented the following three clusters of Committee stakeholders: - (a) CHLM focal points in 56 member States - (b) WPLA focal points, also representing 56 member States - (c) International experts, representing international intergovernmental and non-governmental organizations, the private sector and academia. - 11.
+The questionnaire was made available online in English and Russian from October 2012 to the end of January 2013. - 12.
 There are regional differences in the housing and land management situation across the UNECE region.
-In order to analyse these differences, the respondents were requested to select their subregion as follows:

-- 1. European Union (EU) member States prior to 2004 (EU15) - 2.
-EU enlargement (12 countries joined EU in 2004 and 2007) - 3.
-Russian Federation, South-Eastern Europe, Caucasus and Central Asia - 4.
-United States and Canada - 5.
-Other countries (Israel, Switzerland).

-This enabled the secretariat to better identify the specific challenges and needs of these five groups of countries.

-To allow the secretariat to analyse the main groups of stakeholders, the respondents were also asked to mark the sector they represented:
+In order to analyse these differences, the respondents were requested to select their subregion as follows: - (a) European Union (EU) member States prior to 2004 (EU15) - (b) EU enlargement (12 countries joined EU in 2004 and 2007) - (c) Russian Federation, South-Eastern Europe, Caucasus and Central Asia - (d) United States and Canada - (e) Other countries (Israel, Switzerland). - 13.
+This enabled the secretariat to better identify the specific challenges and needs of these five groups of countries. - 14.
+To allow the secretariat to analyse the main groups of stakeholders, the respondents were also asked to mark the sector they represented: - (a) Public sector housing and urban planning (represented by CHLM focal points) - (b) Public sector land administration (represented by WPLA focal points)

-- 1. Public sector housing and urban planning (represented by CHLM focal points) - 2.
-Public sector land administration (represented by WPLA focal points) - 3.
-Other stakeholders, including representatives of international intergovernmental and non-governmental organizations, the private sector and academia engaged in housing, land management, human rights, and environment.
+- (c) Other stakeholders, including representatives of international intergovernmental and non-governmental organizations, the private sector and academia engaged in housing, land management, human rights, and environment. - 15.
 If not otherwise specified, the summaries refer to the responses from all three sectors that respondents represent and all five subregional clusters.

+IV.
 General information on the survey outcomes

-Out of the 112 potential respondents, 55 or 49% of all responded.
+16. Out of the 112 potential respondents, 55 or 49% of all responded.
 Out of the 55, 44 fully completed the questionnaire.
 For the categorization of the respondents by subregion, see figure 1.
-From the total, 27 of the respondents represented the housing sector (see figure 2), 14 represented land administration and 6 respondents came from international organizations, the private sector or academia.
+From a total of 27 respondents representing the housing sector (see figure 2), 14 represented land administration and 6 respondents came from international organizations, the private sector or academia.